Best One Bar Build for ESO: PvE Tier List

 • Complicated– you’ll need to spend more time managing cooldowns than other one-bar builds.

-• Lacks Bar Space – DKs need many DoTs to do great damage, and Oakensoul limits that.
+• Lacks Bar Space – DKs use a lot of DoTs to do great damage, and Oakensoul limits that.

 • Melee Focused – the DK wants to be close, but the Oakensoul Heavy Attack doesn’t; thus, they conflict.

-We suggest you not play the DK in a one-bar build, commit to learning the rotation, and have a second bar.
+We suggest you not play the DK in a one-bar build.
+If you want to play the DK, commit to learning the rotation and load up a second bar with our Magicka DK PvE build.
+It’s more difficult, but the DK is so strong that it’s worth taking the time to learn.
 Up next on our Best One Bar Build for ESO PvE Tier List is another class with similar problems using Oakensoul, the Nightblade.

 6 Nightblade | B Tier